vic-ma/howtodismantle.github.io/_posts/2025-10-02-Peakboard-UI-Hacks-No-Match-No-Entry-Regex-Validation-Demystified.md

   - name: TextInputCheck.pbmx
     url: /assets/2025-10-02/TextInputCheck.pbmx
 ---
-Many Peakboard applications let the user give text input.
-However, accepting text input isn't as simple as adding a label control and calling it a day.
-You should expect users to occasionally give bad inputs---inputs that don't match the format that your app expects.
+Many Peakboard apps have text boxes that let the user submit some text.
+However, accepting text input isn't as simple as adding a text box control and calling it a day.
+You should expect users to occasionally give bad inputs---text that doesn't match the format that your app expects.

-So, it's important to validate the format of the user's input.
-Luckily, you can easily do this by using [*regular expressions*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions), also known as *regex*.
-Regex provides a simple, efficient, and standardized way for checking if a string matches a specified pattern.
-And in this article, we'll explain how regex works, and how to use it in Peakboard, to validate user input.
+So, it's important to validate the user input.
+An easy way to do this is by using [*regular expressions*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions), also known as *regex*.
+Regex provides a simple, efficient, and standardized way for checking if some text matches a specified pattern.
+In this article, we'll explain how regex works, and how to use it in Peakboard, to validate user input.

 ## What is Regex?